conal/quotes/quotes.md

 "Self-judgment is how conditioned mind keeps control over your life." - Cheri Huber

 "Nationalism is an infantile disease.
 It is the measels of mankind.
-Never do anything against conscience -- even if the state demands it." - Albert Einstein
+Never do anything against conscience---even if the state demands it." - Albert Einstein

 "To practice NVC, we must completely abandon the goal of getting other people to do what we want." - Marshall Rosenberg

 "As long as you make an identity for yourself out of pain, you cannot be free of it." - Eckhart Tolle

-"The smart way to keep people passive and obedient is to strictly limit the spectrum of acceptable opinion, but allow very lively debate within that spectrum -- even encourage the more critical and dissident views.
+"The smart way to keep people passive and obedient is to strictly limit the spectrum of acceptable opinion, but allow very lively debate within that spectrum---even encourage the more critical and dissident views.
 That gives people the sense that there's free thinking going on, while all the time the presuppositions of the system are being reinforced by the limits put on the range of the debate." - Noam Chomsky

 "There is no ethics in general.
 There are only--eventually--ethics of processes by which we treat the possibilities of a situation." - Alain Badiou, 'Ethics', 1993.